amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

     initially sound.
 Some of the lenses' structure follows from the structure of the regular expressions that describe source and target format --- this is relatively easy to validate.
-However, it can be more difficult to check the interactions of the complex combinators: Are the swaps in the right place?
+However, it can be more difficult to check the interactions of the complex combinators, like swaps, disconnects, and merges.
-    Are the correct components disconnected?
-Are lenses merged in the correct way?
 These complex combinators often occupied a few dozen lines of code rather than a few hundred, making our task easier.
 (Certainly, checking the code is easier than creating it de novo.)
 2. We built unit tests to validate the more complex lenses.